 Understanding Different Types of Credit Cards

-When it comes time to apply for a credit card, understanding different types of credit cards is important for applicants looking to choose cards aligned with their financial needs and spending habits.
+When it comes to credit cards, there are a lot of options to choose from.
+Understanding the different types of credit cards is important, especially if you’re looking for a card that’s aligned with your financial needs and spending habits.

-Let’s review different types of credit cards, including cash back credit cards, travel and airline credit cards, rewards credit cards, secured credit cards, business credit cards and retail credit cards.
-By looking at the features of each, you’ll better understand how to choose the best card for you.
+Let’s explore different types of credit cards, from cash back and travel credit cards, to secured credit cards and student credit cards, as well as the features that can help you choose the right credit card for you.

 Cash back credit cards

-For applicants looking at a cash back credit card, try applying for a card that offers a percentage back in one of your common spending categories, such as gas or groceries.
+For applicants looking at a cash back credit card, it typically makes sense to apply for a card that offers a percentage back in one of your most common spending categories, such as gas or groceries.

 Travel and airline credit cards

-Travel and airline credit cards can help you earn points or miles on eligible purchases that can be redeemed for flights, hotel stays, seat upgrades and more.
-Depending on the card, they may also offer other travel-related perks like airport lounge access or priority boarding.
+Travel and airline credit cards can help you earn points or miles on eligible purchases that can be redeemed specifically for flights, hotel stays, reimbursement of application fees for Global Entry or TSA PreCheck® and more.
+Depending on the card, they may also offer other travel-related perks like free checked bags or priority boarding.

-Ideal users for travel and airline credit cards include frequent travelers, whether for business or pleasure, who are seeking travel perks and rewards.
+Ideal users for travel and airline credit cards include frequent travelers, whether for business or pleasure, or any traveler who may be looking for travel perks and rewards.

 Retail credit cards

-Retail credit cards are cards offered by specific retailers, like clothing stores or grocery chains.
-In some instances, retail credit cards can be used at a broader range of locations, with users earning reward points particular to the retailer.
-In other instances, retail credit cards can only be used at the retailer who issued the card.
+Retail credit cards (also called store cards) are offered by specific retailers, like clothing stores or grocery chains.
+Co-branded retail cards are offered by brands in partnership with an issuer and can be used at a broad range of locations, with users earning reward points particular to the retailer.
+Otherwise, some retail credit cards may only be accepted at the retailer that issued the card.

-In addition to points, cash back or financing for purchases, retail credit cards can offer attractive discounts and perks.
-Frequent shoppers of specific stores may find retail credit cards an ideal fit.
+In addition to points, cash back or financing for purchases, some retail credit cards may offer attractive discounts and perks.
+Frequent shoppers of specific stores may find retail credit cards from their favorite stores an ideal fit.

 Rewards credit cards

 A rewards credit card typically refers to any card that will allow cardmembers to earn points, miles or cash back on eligible purchases.
-Depending on their perks, airline, travel, cash back and retail cards may all be considered rewards cards.
+Depending on their perks, other types of credit cards, such as airline, travel, cash back and retail cards, may also be considered rewards cards.

 Secured credit cards

-If a cardholder can make at least timely minimum payments on a secured card’s current due balance, they can use a secured card to build positive repayment history.
-For this reason, secured credit cards make a great option for individuals with no or poor credit history and who are looking to build their credit, such as students.
+Provided the cardmember can keep up with the minimum payments and the issuer reports to the credit bureaus, secured credit cards can help build positive payment history.
+For this reason, secured credit cards make sense for those with no or poor credit history and who are looking to build their credit.

 Business credit cards

 Business credit cards can help business owners and employees manage business expenses and keep personal and business expenses separate.
-The benefits may include expense tracking and the chance to build credit for a business.
+The benefits may include higher credit limits, expense tracking, employee credit cards and the chance to help build business credit.
+These cards may also offer the opportunity to earn reward points, miles or cash back for common business expenses, such as advertising or office supplies.

 How to choose the right credit card

-When choosing the right credit card, it’s important to assess your financial goals and spending patterns.
-You may be able to find a credit card that either lets you capitalize on your current spending or offers benefits that align with your financial goals.
+When choosing a credit card, it’s important to assess your financial goals and spending patterns.
+Start by looking for a type of credit card that lets you capitalize on your current spending or provides benefits that align with your financial goals.
+From there, you may consider factors like:

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.